Are Energy Performance Certificates (EPC) important when buying a home?

 - It’s a standardised document which ranks properties in terms of energy efficiency, and which homesellers have to provide to potential buyers.

 - EPCs include information about the property’s energy use and costs as well as recommendations about how to make it more efficient and cheaper to run.
 Properties are ranked from A to G, A being the most energy efficient.
+As of April 2018 properties ranked F or G will not be allowed to be let to tenants.
+As such rating will be especially important to landlords looking to buy a property to let.

 - Sellers in Scotland have to provide a more extensive “home report”, which includes an EPC, as well as a survey and a property questionnaire.